apache/yunikorn-site/community/how_to_contribute.md

 under the License.
 -->

-Yunikorn uses:
+YuniKorn uses:
 * JIRA for issue tracking.
 * GitHub Pull Requests to manage code review and the change itself.
 * MarkDown in the source tree for the documentation.

 ## Find an issue
 We use JIRA issues to track bugs for this project.
 Find an issue that you would like to work on, or file a new one if you have discovered a new issue.
 For help with reporting issues look at the [how to report an issue](community/reporting_issues.md).